Case Study

 The Problem

-The FELINES project maps how six neurodegenerative diseases converge on the same iron-driven cell death mechanism.
-That map is a directed graph: nodes are biological mechanisms, edges are causal relationships with varying levels of evidence behind them.
+The research model tracks how multiple neurodegenerative diseases converge on related iron-driven cell-death pathways.
+That model is a directed graph: nodes are biological mechanisms, and edges are causal relationships with varying levels of evidence behind them.

 Analyzing that graph means answering questions like: which mechanism has the most downstream influence?
 What's the strongest evidence path between iron dysregulation and oligodendrocyte death?
 Where are the reinforcing feedback loops that make the cascade self-sustaining?
 Which node, if disrupted, causes the most damage to the network?